sxzz/unplugin-utils/README.md

 A set of utility functions commonly used by unplugins.

-This projects is heavily copied from [@rollup/pluginutils](https://github.com/rollup/plugins/tree/master/packages/pluginutils).
+Thanks to [@rollup/pluginutils](https://github.com/rollup/plugins/tree/master/packages/pluginutils).
+This projects is heavily copied from it.

 ## Install